Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Conclusions

-{ The present investigations enable us to notice some remaining issues and considerable extensions of CNN and fluid flow analyses.
+The present investigations enable us to notice some remaining issues and considerable extensions of CNN and fluid flow analyses.
 One of them is applications of CNN to unstructured mesh fluid flow data.
-As expressed in section \ref{sec:cnn}, the basic principle inside CNN is taking filters for fluid flow {\it image} handled on structured/discretized grids arranged with a {\it uniform} manner.
-However, as readers have already noticed, we often encounter unstructured data for several fluid flow analyses, e.g., flows around an airfoil at practical Reynolds numbers.
-Unfortunately, the conventional CNN used through this study cannot be applied directly these data on unstructured mesh.
-To overcome this issue, several ideas have recently been proposed, e.g., graph convolutional neural networks \cite{ogoke2020graph,tencer2020enabling}, PointNet \cite{kashefi2020point}, PhyGeoNet \cite{GSW2020}, and Voronoi-tessellation aided CNN model \cite{FukamiVoronoi}.
+As expressed in section~\ref{sec:cnn}, the basic principle inside CNN is taking filters for fluid flow {\it image} handled on structured/discretized grids arranged with a {\it uniform} manner.
+However, as readers have already noticed, we often encounter unstructured data for \fg{many} fluid flow analyses, e.g., flows around an airfoil at practical Reynolds numbers.
+Unfortunately, the conventional CNN used through this study cannot be applied directly to these data on unstructured mesh.
+To overcome this issue, several ideas have recently been proposed, e.g., graph convolutional neural networks~\cite{ogoke2020graph,tencer2020enabling}, PointNet~\cite{kashefi2020point}, PhyGeoNet~\cite{GSW2020}, and Voronoi-tessellation aided CNN model~\cite{FukamiVoronoi}.
 We can expect that the present knowledge and the ways for analyzing CNN parameters with fluid flows can be extended to the aforementioned models.
-Otherwise, readers' interest for practical manner must arrive at the perspective on interpretability of results provided by CNNs.
+Otherwise, readers' interest in a practical manner must arrive at the perspective on the interpretability of results provided by CNNs.
 For real-world applications, we often desire grounds of estimation by a model (not only machine learning).
-Actually, some studies have tackled this point from various views, e.g., relationship between machine-learned results and vortical motion \cite{KL2020}, uncertainty quantification \cite{MFRFT2020}, and visualization inside CNNs \cite{MFZF2020}.
-Although it is still on-going area of fluid mechanics and CNN, these trends may be a good direction toward practical applications. }
+Actually, some studies have tackled this point from various views, e.g., the relationship between machine-learned results and vortical motion~\cite{KL2020}, uncertainty quantification~\cite{MFRFT2020}, and visualization inside CNNs~\cite{MFZF2020}. {In addition, the applicability of a supervised machine-learned model for test situations which are completely different from the training data regime is also one of the key factors towards practical applications~\cite{erichson2020}.} Although it is still an on-going area of research in fluid mechanics and CNN, these trends may be a good direction toward practical applications.